 When he’s not practicing law, James enjoys watching college football, wrangling his two kids, and enjoying a glass of wine with his wife—simultaneously, in many instances.

-- Lead counsel for a North American machine tool importer/distributor in connection with a multi-million-dollar dispute against a Korean manufacturer, its subsidiary, and their agents for breaches of the Wisconsin Fair Dealership Law and related business torts; Mr. Barton successfully enjoined defendant’s parallel foreign suit from proceeding before the Korean Commercial Arbitration Board in Seoul, Korea.
+- Lead counsel for a North American machine tool distributor in an international arbitration against a Korean manufacturer with more than $10MM in dispute, which is pending before JAMS International; in prior litigation, Mr. Barton obtained a permanent injunction to halt a parallel foreign suit that the manufacturer initiated before the Korean Commercial Arbitration Board in Seoul, Korea.
 See Dynamic Intl of Wisconsin, Inc. v.
 SMEC CO., LTD., Case No. 2:18-cv-00582 (E.D.
-Wis.) (currently pending).
+Wis.).

 - Lead counsel for the plaintiff in a multi-million-dollar shareholder oppression dispute concerning his interest in one of the country’s largest independent insurance agencies; after eighteen months of litigation and a series of favorable depositions, Mr. Barton defeated defendants’ case-dispositive motion, which sought dismissal of the entire suit; the case settled weeks later under terms extremely favorable to his client.
 See McClone v.
 Brenn et al., Case No. 2018-CV-000203 (Winnebago County Circuit Court).